Page: (fri)FRI architecture, Next:

 without leaving output mode.

-^ escape the character following an escape is written to the output
+^ escape (followed by a single byte) the character following an escape

-opcode.
-A sequence of $n$ escapes is written as a sequence of
+and even if it is an opcode.
+A sequence of $n$ escapes is

-$n-1$ escapes plus the following character, except if the
+written as a sequence of $n-1$ escapes plus the following

-following character is a null (ascii 0) which is not written.
+(ascii 0) which is not written.

-# number recalls an output string identified by the number that follows,
+string identified by the number that follows, and appends it to

-and appends it to the current output.
-It can be followed by a
+the current output.
+It can be followed by a positive number,

-a negative number, denoting a stack count backwards from the
+denoting a stack count backwards from the first string of the

-first string of the present rule, or a symbolic label assigned
+present rule, or a symbolic label assigned by the @ pseudocode.

-@ label an assembler pseudo-opcode that assigns the following alpha numeric string as a label to the current position in the output
+that assigns the following alphanumeric string as a label to

-stack, so it can later be recalled (within the same rule only)
+recalled (within the same rule only) by name.

-] end exits output mode or the current control sequence or the
+] end exits output mode, or the current control sequence, or the

 current rule.